cowinr/moostey/_posts/2017-07-29-javascript-templating.md

 String Concatenation
 ====================

 This is really just here to provide a comparison to the later examples.
+JQuery is used only to attach event handling.

 ```javascript
     $(function () {